matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

   // Getting the `Contract` object of the zkSync bridge const zkSyncContract = new ethers.Contract(zkSyncAddress, utils.ZKSYNC_MAIN_ABI, wallet);

-  // Encoding the tx data the same way it is done on Ethereum. const counterInterface = new ethers.utils.Interface(COUNTER_ABI);
+  // Encoding the transaction data the same way it is done on Ethereum. const counterInterface = new ethers.utils.Interface(COUNTER_ABI);
   const data = counterInterface.encodeFunctionData("increment", []);